-With regards to company owned email, equipment, and websites, the employer has the right to prescribe how they’re used and what’s acceptable.
+With regards to company-owned email, equipment, and websites, the employer has the right to prescribe how they’re used and what’s acceptable.
 And you can legally state that employees should have no unreasonable expectations of privacy, they should refrain from sexually explicit, abusive language, and that the consequences for violation can include termination.

-But When It Comes To Social Media Be Careful
+But When It Comes To Social Media, Be Careful

-If your goal is to minimize the embarrassment or harm that an employee can cause your company, using social media, but you inadvertently limit their ability to communicate with one another in an attempt create a better work environment, you are stepping outside of what the NLRB says is acceptable.
+If your goal is to minimize the embarrassment or harm that an employee can cause your company using social media, but you inadvertently limit their ability to communicate with one another in an attempt to create a better work environment, you are stepping outside of what the NLRB says is acceptable.

 1. Open Door Policy

-To begin with you should have an open-door policy that invites employees to make suggestions, ask questions, and have input in your business.
-Doing this can help you avoid many of the complaints that might end up on line.
+To begin with, you should have an open-door policy that invites employees to make suggestions, ask questions, and have input in your business.
+Doing this can help you avoid many of the complaints that might end up online.

 2. Educate Employees About The Consequences of Negative Comments

 Secondly, you should create a policy with the intention of not only informing your employees of what is and isn’t acceptable.
 But also include language that alerts them to the fact that the posting of negative items, with regards to themselves or your company, could cause them to be harmed as well.
 Not by way of a threat of repercussions by the company, but as a result of a negative image which could lead to lowered sales for the company.
-Which could then directly affect their continued employment.
+Which might directly affect their continued employment.